4 years ago by willvarfar

 There isn't enough room to put credible military capability on a vessel this size.
 And if you're going low cost, then you want to go fully UUV and elimate crew spaces and logistics altogether.

-4 hours ago by sudosysgen
+4 years ago by sudosysgen

 ASW is highly targeted, there is no way to try to detect submarines over long distances.
 So unless they want to spend millions and millions targetting exactly these submarines it won't work.

-4 hours ago by maxerickson
+4 years ago by brmgb

-4 hours ago by BLKNSLVR
+4 years ago by BLKNSLVR

 I very much admire the irony of the ultimate conclusion of the long I-know-you-know game: Pure observation; non-interventionalism.